Maia-Everett/lintian.eu/_posts/2024-07-27-warcraft-retrospective-31.md

 As the finale of this campaign, this is a "final exam" kind of mission, though coupled with the additional complication of learning a new faction from scratch.
 There are *five* undead bases on this map, two for Malfurion and three for Illidan, and one of them is inaccessible.

 That said, the parallel processing doesn't have to be all that parallel, at least on normal difficulty.
 I started with Malfurion, since he's attacked from two fronts.
 I built up an army, razed the one of his two opponents' bases that is accessible by land (southeast of his position), then moved my trees there, to a more easily defensible position.
-All the while, Illidan wasn't attacked even once, so I could build up his army again.
+All the while, Illidan wasn't attacked even once, so I could build up his army ahead.
 Once Malfurion's southern opponent was eliminated, the northern one focused on Tyrande instead, so I could largely forget about Malfurion and concentrate on Illidan.

 {% figure [caption:"Divide and conquer."] %}
 ![The Brothers Stormrage](/assets/wr/20240727113740_1.jpg)